• Skip to primary navigation

 Input Voltage:

-It depend on how much current is used and which 7805 we have.
+Also, the result depends on how much current the circuit uses and which 7805 regulator we are using.

 Current Check: